• Skip to primary navigation

 Healthy Baked Oatmeal Options

-Beings this Amish apple baked oatmeal has quite a bit of sugar and butter, it's not exactly a healthy breakfast dish.
+Since this Amish oatmeal recipe has quite a bit of sugar and butter, it's not exactly a healthy breakfast dish.
+However, you could switch things up a bit to make it a healthier dish.

 Number one, it doesn't need all this sugar.
 The one cup of brown sugar makes it taste good, and your kids will probably thank you for it.
 But you can easily cut back to one-half or even one-fourth cup.